 Problem: Traditional markers of kidney injury, serum creatinine, blood urea nitrogen, etc, lack the sensitivity and/or specificity to adequately detect injury before considerable loss of kidney function.

-Solution: Our previous work in collaboration with Predictive Safety Testing Consortium led to the led to first kidney toxicity biomarker (Kidney Injury Molecule-1) qualified by the US-FDA and EMA in 2008.
-We recently conducted small RNA as well as RNA seq in mice and human biospecimens to identify a set of novel microRNAs as well as protein biomarkers for early detection of kidney disease.
+Solution: Our previous work in collaboration with Predictive Safety Testing Consortium led to first kidney toxicity biomarker (Kidney Injury Molecule-1) qualified by the US-FDA and EMA in 2008.
+Advancing the biomarker work forward, we have recently used cutting edge next generation sequencing technology to identify a panel of biomarkers (microRNAs as well as proteins) for early detection of kidney disease.

 Impact: It is our hope that extensively validated, sensitive, and specific translational biomarkers coupled with rapid and economic technologies for non-invasive detection of the onset and severity of kidney injury will be beneficial in drug development, environmental health screening, and kidney medicine.